MaterBater/issues/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, and where you want it to be added (client, website etc).

 **To Reproduce**
 Steps to reproduce the behavior: